ugberaeseac/alx-low_level_programming/0x03-debugging/README.md

-This is a debugging readme
+This directory shows my understanding about debugging code